jamessellman/project-3-frontend/README.md

 # Challenges

-- Designing the database posed a significant challenge for us.
-We aimed to define the exact functionality we wanted our app to offer.
-However, as we expanded our app's capabilities over time, we encountered the need to revise our product and user models.
-Consequently, this had a cascading effect on many of the controllers we had built, requiring extensive refactoring to ensure the continued functionality of our code.
+- Designing the database presented a significant challenge as we aimed to define the exact functionality our app would offer.
+However, as we expanded our app's capabilities over time, we needed to revise our product and user models.
+This had a cascading effect on many controllers, requiring extensive refactoring to ensure continued functionality.
-- Working in a team of three presented unique challenges that I had not encountered on previous projects.
-Collaborating on the same components simultaneously often led to merging issues, necessitating close coordination among team members to maintain code coherence and integrity.
+- Working in a team of three presented unique challenges.
+Collaborating on the same components simultaneously often led to merging issues, requiring close coordination among team members to maintain code coherence and integrity.

 # Key Learnings/Takeaways

-- Working in a team introduced challenges like merging conflicts.
+- Working in a team posed challenges such as merging conflicts.
 However, we learned to collaborate effectively by discussing our changes and ensuring smooth integration.
-- It's crucial to be thorough when designing backend models.
+- Thoroughness in designing backend models is crucial.
 Adding new functionality later on may require model changes, leading to cascading effects on existing code and necessitating extensive refactoring.
-- Through this project, I gained valuable insights into styling, particularly in leveraging the features of Bulma effectively.
+- This project provided valuable insights into styling, particularly in leveraging the features of Bulma effectively.

 # Bugs

-- To submit a review, currently, the page reloads.
-We implemented a window.location.reload event handler for the "Post a Review" button.
-However, this process is slow and not ideal for user experience (UX).
-Ideally, we would like to improve this by enabling users to post a review without reloading the window.
+- To submit a review, the page currently reloads, which can be slow and not ideal for user experience (UX).
+We've implemented a window.location.reload event handler for the "Post a Review" button.
+However, we aim to improve this by enabling users to post a review without reloading the window.
+- On the homepage, there's an initial dark blue background before our background picture loads.
-- Additionally, further testing is needed to identify any bugs.
+- Furthermore, we need to conduct further testing to identify any bugs.
 As of writing this README, no bugs have been discovered, but thorough testing will ensure the robustness of the application.

 # Future Improvements

-- On our homepage, we've included a section for shopping by category, featuring separate cards that render each category available in our database.
-Clicking on any of these cards directs you to the products list page, where all products are displayed.
-With more time, we would have explored implementing a feature where clicking on a specific category card would automatically filter the products to display only those within the selected category.
+- On our homepage, we've included a section for shopping by category, showcasing separate cards for each category available in our database.
+Clicking on any of these cards takes you to the products list page, where all products are displayed.
+We considered implementing a feature where clicking on a specific category card would automatically filter the products to display only those within the selected category if we had more time.
-- Additionally, we intended to add a basket feature, allowing users to add multiple items to their basket for a convenient shopping experience.
+- Additionally, we planned to add a basket feature, enabling users to add multiple items to their basket for a convenient shopping experience.